-4.40 ELECTRONIC GAME REPRODUCTION
+4.40 ELECTRONIC GAME REPRODUCTION AND PHOTOGRAPHY

-- a.
-Videotaping and Filming -- The use of electronic communication equipment, includes, but is not limited to computer, film, television, web casts and video tape. - b.
-Regular Season Contests -- It is permissible for a school or a school representative to film or videotape regular season contests in which the school team is participating.
-Any use of tape or film for coaching purposes must comply with the National Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.
+- A. Videotaping and Filming The use of electronic communication equipment, includes, but is not limited to computer, film, television, web casts and video tape. - B. Regular Season Contests It is permissible for a school or a school representative to film or videotape regular season contests in which the school team is participating.
+Any use of tape or film for coaching purposes must comply with the national Federation rule book restrictions for each sport, individual athletic league rules, and local board of education policy.

-c.
-CIAC Tournament Contests
+C. CIAC Tournament Contests

 - 1. Videotaping or filming tournament games by participating schools is permitted, provided prior arrangements are made with the CIAC site director. - 2.
-Videotaping or filming by spectators: - Shall be for personal use - Shall not be used for purposes of coaching or scouting. - Shall not interfere with the view of the athletic contest by other spectators. - Equipment will not be permitted in any playing area--only in spectator seating area - Equipment shall not create a safety hazard. - Violations of this regulation may result in removal of offender(s) from the premises. - 3.
-Videotaping or filming/broadcasting for commercial purposes: - Commercial enterprises must have prior approval from the Site/Tournament Director.
-Broadcast/Commercially videotape application(s) regulations are online at casciac.org. - Permission to broadcast any CIAC tournament event, in any format, must be granted by CIAC by contacting Matt Fischer, Director of Information Services. - 4.
-Videotaping or Filming for Commercial-free, Non-profit Purposes:

-Non-profit commercial enterprises must have prior approval from the state tournament director.
+Videotaping or filming by spectators: - --Shall be for personal use - --Shall not be used for purposes of coaching or scouting. - --Shall not interfere with the view of the athletic contest by other spectators. - -- Equipment will not be permitted in any playing area only in spectator seating area. - -- Equipment shall not create a safety hazard. - --Violations of this regulation may result in removal of offender(s) from the premises. - 3.
+Videotaping or filming/broadcasting for commercial purposes: - --Commercial enterprises must have prior approval from the CIAC and the Site / Tournament Director. - -- Broadcast/commercially videotape application(s) regulations are online at casciac.org. - --Permission to broadcast any CIAC tournament event, in any format, must be granted by CIAC by contacting Matt Fischer, Director of Information Services. - 4.
+Videotaping or Filming for Commercial-free, Non-profit Purposes: - --Non-profit commercial enterprises must have prior approval from the state tournament director.
 Application online at casciac.org.
-No fees are charged.
+No fees are charged. - 5.
+Photographs for a commercial venture is prohibited unless approved by the CIAC.